LordRamlow/Madea/content/Kampagnen/Thilenroy Kampagne/Items/Wundsäbel.md

 _Proficiency with a Scimitar allows you to add your proficiency bonus to the attack roll for any attack you make with it._

 _This weapon has the following mastery property.
 To use this property, you must have a feature that lets you use it._

-_**_[Nick](https://www.dndbeyond.com/sources/dnd/free-rules/equipment#Nick)._** When you make the extra attack of the [Light](https://www.dndbeyond.com/sources/dnd/free-rules/equipment#Light) property, you can make it as part of the [Attack](https://www.dndbeyond.com/sources/dnd/free-rules/rules-glossary#AttackAction) action instead of as a Bonus Action.
+- _**_[Nick](https://www.dndbeyond.com/sources/dnd/free-rules/equipment#Nick)._** When you make the extra attack of the [Light](https://www.dndbeyond.com/sources/dnd/free-rules/equipment#Light) property, you can make it as part of the [Attack](https://www.dndbeyond.com/sources/dnd/free-rules/rules-glossary#AttackAction) action instead of as a Bonus Action.
 You can make this extra attack only once per turn.

-Notes: Damage: Necrotic, Damage, Combat, Finesse, Light, Nick_